erzeghi/material-ui/docs/src/pages/customization/themes.md

 Those sizes are used across our components.

 Have a look at the following example regarding changing the default values, like the font family.
-If you want to learn more about color, you can check out [the typography section](/style/typography).
+If you want to learn more about typography, you can check out [the typography section](/style/typography).

 {{demo='pages/customization/TypographyTheme.js'}}